-Each state varies in their laws regarding premises liability, but in general, most states perform a balance test which can determine if there were adequate security measures when the incident occurred.
+Each state varies in its laws regarding premises liability, but in general, most states perform a balance test that can determine if there were adequate security measures when the incident occurred.
 If a property has inadequate or negligent security, serious crimes can happen, including assaults, physical attacks, sexual assaults, abductions, muggings and stabbings.

 Negligence and negligent security on a property can include:

 - Failing to properly assess employees and visitors

 In premises liability cases involving negligent security, the plaintiff is required to prove that:

 - The property owner did not protect people from injury

 - The property owner was legally required to protect people from criminal activity

 - The property owner knew or should have known the possibility that harm could occur